invoke-ai/invoke-training/docs/concepts/dataset_formats.md

 Config documentation: [HFHubImageCaptionDatasetConfig][invoke_training.config.data.dataset_config.HFHubImageCaptionDatasetConfig]

-The easiest way to get started with `invoke-training` is to use a publicly available dataset on [Hugging Face Hub](https://huggingface.co/datasets).
+The `HF_HUB_IMAGE_CAPTION_DATASET` dataset format can be used to access publicly datasets on the [Hugging Face Hub](https://huggingface.co/datasets).
 You can filter for the `Text-to-Image` task to find relevant datasets that contain both an image column and a caption column. [lambdalabs/pokemon-blip-captions](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions) is a popular choice if you're not sure where to start.